© Bao Dandan/Xinhua Press/Corbis

-Such sympathy is probably small consolation to millions of Americans who saved diligently over the years but now find themselves struggling, thanks to rates that have remained near zero percent for more than six years.
+Still, millions of Americans who saved diligently over the years might prefer a little more sympathy.
+Many have found themselves struggling, thanks to rates that have remained near zero percent for years.

 "Our firm has long been of the belief that artificially low interest rates have punished savers and retirees," says Samuel Scott, president at Sunrise Advisors in Leawood, Kansas.

-How does Fed policy hurt retirees?
+How has Fed policy pinched retirees?
 Bankrate counts six ways.